Bullets and Octane: 2016–2021: New line-up, "Waking Up Dead" and Cargo Records

 In 2017, Bullets and Octane toured in Sweden and the UK with its new lineup, Taylor Sullivan being replaced by Zachary Kibbee on bass shortly before the tour began.

 The band just released a new album "Waking Up Dead" on Cargo Records.
 The band also just signed with Artery Global Talent Agency.
 In February and July 2018 the band toured in Europe, including playing Helgea Festivalen on July 5 and had its UK album release show at The Black Heart in London, UK on July 11.

 After multiple tours in Europe and a tour of the US in 2018, Bullets and Octane embarked on a 6-week European tour, their longest in several years, starting November 2018 in Finland including several shows opening for CKY in The UK and the Netherlands.
 Countries included on this tour were Sweden, Germany, Czech Republic, Hungary and Ireland as well as Finland and The UK, according to the band's website.

 In May 2019, Bullets went back to the U.K., one of the highlights being the main stage slot at the "Call of the Wild" Music Festival.
-After the successful U.K. tour, Bullets will be playing Sammy Hagar's High Tide Beach Party in Huntington Beach, California.
-Just a week later, the band will headline Vegas Bike Week in Las Vegas, Nevada.
-Always keeping busy, Bullets will also embark on headlining tour across Eastern Europe and Scandinavia in November 2019.
-Recorded during the band's time off from the road, the new album "Riot Riot Rock N' Roll" is slated for release early 2020 on Bad Mofo/Cargo Records UK.
-After the album drops early 2020, the band will head out on a European tour in the spring and festival dates also in Europe for the summer, with dates in the US, Canada and Japan in the horizon for 2020.
+Bullets also embarked on a headlining tour across Eastern Europe and Scandinavia in November 2019.
+Recorded during the band's time off from the road, the new album Riot Riot Rock N' Roll is slated for release early 2020 on Bad Mofo/Cargo Records UK.

-2021–Present: New line-up and Golden Robot Records
+2021–present: New line-up and Golden Robot Records

-In March 2021, Felipe, Zach, & Jonny left Bullets to pursue other musical endeavours, eventually forming award winning band “The Mercury Riots”.
-By May of that same year, it was revealed that Bullets had signed a contract with Golden Robot Records.
+In March 2021, Felipe, Zach, & Jonny left Bullets to pursue other musical endeavors, eventually forming The Mercury Riots, By May of that same year, it was revealed that Bullets had signed a contract with Golden Robot Records.
 In November, pictures of Gene with new band members emerged on social media; however, their names are yet to be revealed.
-They are expected to begin touring internationally in 2023.